GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/healthcheck.md

 ==============

 The @PLUGIN@ plugin registers the `pull-replication-outstanding-tasks` healthcheck.
-This check will mark a gerrit instance as healthy only when the node has caught up with all the outstanding pull-replication tasks.
+This check will mark a gerrit instance as healthy upon startup only when the node has caught up with all the outstanding pull-replication tasks.
 The goal is to mark the node as healthy when it is ready to receive write traffic.
 "Caught up" means: